adnanabir/5G-networks-for-smart-healthcare/README.md

 **How to Use:**
 This project report is intended for healthcare professionals, researchers, and anyone interested in the intersection of healthcare and 5G technology.
-The report can be accessed on Github and can be downloaded in PDF format.

 **Contributing:**
 Contributions are welcome and encouraged.
 Please submit a pull request if you would like to contribute to this project.